-A program must not ask you to bring someone to interpret for you, or ask a friend or relative you brought with you to interpret.
+You can bring your own interpreter, however a program must not ask you to bring someone to interpret for you, or ask a friend or relative you brought with you to interpret.

 You may bring your own interpreter if you want to.
 But, if your friend is not a professional interpreter, it can cause problems.

-Do not ask a child to interpret.
+Also, do not ask a child to interpret.
+A child is not a reliable interpreter.
+Children may not be able to understand all the words in English or in your language.
 The message may be too sensitive or delicate – not for a child’s ears.
-Also, a child is not a reliable interpreter.
-Children may not be able to understand all the words in English or in your language.
-It is not fair to you or your child to ask him to interpret.
+It is not fair to you or your child to ask them to interpret.
 Protect your child and yourself.